-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Caretaker's accommodation Code assessment All circumstances Medium density residential zone code Caretaker's accommodation, dwelling unit and rural workers accommodation code General development requirements code - provisions in the "utility and infrastructure services" and "Flooding" subsections only Centre activities If: only located on ground floor; and within an existing / approved building that has been previously, or is approved to be, occupied Centre activities code - all acceptable outcomes in the "Accepted development subject to requirements and assessable development" section by a centre activity; and not a bar, food and drink outlet or showroom; and complying with all requirements for accepted development Impact assessment If not accepted development subject to requirements The planning scheme Childcare centre All circumstances Medium density residential zone code Childcare centre code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Community Accepted development subje activities If: not a place of worship; and Community activities code - all acceptable outcomes in the "Accepted development subject to requirements and assessable within an existing / approved building that has been previously, or is approved to be, occupied by a non-residential use other than sales office; and complying with all requirements for accepted development development" section approved building that has been previously, or is approved to be, occupied by a non-residential use other than sales office; and complying with all requirements for accepted development" section The planning scheme
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Caretaker's Code assessment accommodation All circumstances Medium density residential zone code Caretaker's accommodation, dwelling unit and rural workers accommodation code General development requirements code - provisions in the "utility and infrastructure services" and "flooding" subsections only Centre activities Accepted development subj ect to requirements If: Icated on the ground floor level; and within an existing / approved building that has been previously, or is approved to be, occupied by a centre activity; and not a bar, food and drink outlet or showroom Centre activities code Childcare centre Code assessment All circumstances Medium density residential zone code Childcare centre code General development requirements code Healthy waters code (section 9.4.2.1. identifies if the code applies) Community Accepted development subj ect to requirements activities If: not a place of worship; and within an existing / approved building that has been previously, or is approved to be, occupied by a non-residential use other than sales office Community activities code Community Code assessment residence If not accepted development Medium density residential zone code General development requirements code provisions in the "utility and infrastructure services" and "flooding" subsections only Healthy waters code (section 9.4.2.1. identifies if the code applies)